Trailside Tiramisu | Backpacking Dessert Recipe

 NUTRITION

-• To reduce added sugar content, replace instant pudding with sugar-free instant pudding.
+• For a low-sugar recipe, replace instant pudding with sugar-free instant pudding.

-• To reduce calories by 100, replace whole milk powder with non-fat milk powder.
+• For a heart-healthy recipe that reduces calories by 90, replace whole milk powder with non-fat milk powder.

 Did you make this recipe?
 We’d love to see it!Share photos from your kitchen or the backcountry below.